RockyTV/KerbalStuffGem/README.md

-ks.SearchMod(string) # will return a JSON object containing the search results ks.SearchUser(string) ks.User(Username) # will return a JSON object containing information about the specified user ks.Mod(ModID) # will return a JSON object containing information about the specified mod ks.GetLatestVersion(ModID) # will return a JSON object containing information about the last version released for the specified mod.
+ks.SearchMod(string) # will return a JSON object containing the search results ks.SearchUser(string) ks.User(string) # will return a JSON object containing information about the specified user ks.Mod(integer) # will return a JSON object containing information about the specified mod ks.GetLatestVersion(integer) # will return a JSON object containing information about the last version released for the specified mod.
 ```

 ## Documentation